 MORE LIVES SAVED

 The Importance of Sharing Your Wishes

-Dr. Daniel Borsuk, physician-surgeon, testifies to the importance of making your wishes known.
+Dr. Daniel Borsuk, physician-surgeon, testifies about the importance of educating our youth and making their wishes known.

 Signing Isn’t Enough!